Skip to main content Skip to search Skip to main navigation

 Features

-• Body material: Okoume
+• Body Material: Okoume

 Full bass, balanced sound character.

-• Technology: Solid body
+• Technology: Solid Body

 Clear, focused, powerful sound with higher sustain

-• Neck construction: Screwed
+• Neck construction: Bolt on neck

 A little less sustain, but very percussive.